 Codarts Symphony Orchestra: Firebird Ballet Suite (1945) by Igor Stravinsky – behind the scenes (10 February 2021):

-This provides you with the inspiration and incentives to go your own way.
-You can benefit from our excellent connections in the world of music.
-Each year you gain more and more stage experience.
-You develop yourself into a ‘performer-plus’: you not only know how to deliver a strong performance, but you are also capable of transferring knowledge, doing research and managing your own business.
+With us, you develop yourself into a ‘performer-plus’: you not only know how to deliver a strong performance, but you are also capable of transferring knowledge, doing research and managing your own business.

 Our majors are: voice, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, percussion, violin, viola, cello, double bass, harp, piano, organ (including church music), composition and directing (orchestra, wind orchestra, choir).Read more